 That is completely different from a real economic citizenship program.

 The truth is, a country like Austria doesn’t need anybody.
-And they’re going to be very particular, especially in the post Paris/Belgium/refugee age.
+And they’re going to be very particular, especially in the post-Paris/Belgium/refugee age.
 They’re not letting anyone who doesn’t look them in.
 It’s just how it works.
 They don’t need you.
 They don’t need your money.
 They’ll be just fine.

-There are other countries who give the president or congress the power to naturalize people.
+There are other countries that give the president or congress the power to naturalize people.
 They may even be a better or easier option than Austria.
 In fact, if you’re willing to invest millions and millions of dollars somewhere, I would suggest that you hire a consultant to shop it around for you.

 Just make sure you are staying legal.
 Be careful and understand how the process works.